-Rare 1895 baby names make for a curious list.
-Were we really naming our sons Montie, Mayo, and Vester?
-Were girls called Clifford and boys named Martha – or were thob typos somewhere along the way?
+Were we really naming our sons Mayo and Vester?
+Were girls called Clifford and boys named Martha – or were both typos somewhere along the way?
 Did we really use Wm and Geo as boys’ names, or were they common abbreviations that made their way into the dataset?
 I’d bet money on the latter – but I don’t absolutely know.

-My guess is that many of the rare 1895 baby names will remain just that – rarities – even though many would fit in beautifully today.
+My guess is that many of the rarest 1895 baby names will fade into oblivion, even though some would fit in beautifully today.
 This list includes one name that I’m watching closely, and a few others that I’m surprised don’t rank in the current US Top 1000.

-As I wrote in the first post in this series, it’s possible that many of these names are headed for obscurity.
-Because they were never common, it’s less likely that we’ll find them on our family trees, or spot the name in the historical record.
+Because these names were never common, it’s less likely that we’ll find them on our family trees, or spot the name in the historical record.
 They’re the opposite of favorites from the early 1900s, like Dorothy and Arthur – names that we’ve never really forgotten, even if they were briefly out of vogue for our children.

 Read on for two dozen of my favorites finds from rare 1895 baby names.